-Rental income from operating leases (the Group is the lessor) is recognized as income on a straight-line basis over the lease term.
-When the Group provides incentives to its lessees, the cost of incentives are recognized over the lease term, on a straight-line basis, as a reduction of rental income.
+Rental income from operating leases (the Company is the lessor) is recognized as income on a straight-line basis over the lease term in accordance with PFRS 16.
+When the Company provides incentives to its lessees, the cost of incentives are recognized over the lease term, on a straight-line basis, as a reduction of rental income.